 Why open a joint account?

-What you’ll get with your joint Managed Current Account
+What you’ll get with your joint thinkmoney Current Account

 Money Managers to help you budget

-They’ll help you budget for your monthly bills and answer any questions you have.
+They’ll help you budget for your monthly bills and answer any questions you have about your joint bank account.
 Oh, and they’re UK based.

 Control your day-to-day spending